UEFA.com works better on other browsers

 West Germany re-established themselves as Europe's pre-eminent international force as goals by Horst Hrubesch earned Jupp Derwall's side a 2-1 victory against Belgium and their second UEFA European Championship.

 West Germany had made a slow start to the 1976 final, going two down within the first 25 minutes, but there was no repeat this time as Bernd Schuster, the 20-year-old playmaker who once again dazzled in midfield, set up Hrubesch for the opening goal on ten minutes.
-Though the Belgians' hopes were raised by René Vandereycken's 75th-minute penalty, Hrubesch struck again at the death to sink them.
+Though the Belgians' hopes were raised by René Vandereycken's 75th-minute penalty, Hrubesch struck again late on to sink them.

 EURO 1980: All you need to know